 Disciples Women’s Ministries is a conduit for diverse connections empowering each woman to find her voice and live out her call.

 Our DWM group is active in mission, seasonal, and social action work throughout the year.
 We gather each month to share and learn.
 Our gatherings are always fun.
 We strengthen our friendships by sharing our challenges and working together on our mission.
-We meet at various locations on the first Wednesday of each month.
 For more information, e-mail us through the contact form on the Contact page.

 Here are some of our ministries: